 This definition, however, is too limited for current wireless device market conditions.
-It does not include instances where a carrier has sold a device at full price rather than at a subsidized price and the lawful purchaser of that device subsequently chooses to sell or give it away.
-The four largest U.S. carriers, AT&T, Verizon, T-Mobile, and Sprint, all now offer handsets at a non-subsidized rate.
-T-Mobile was the first to announce this in December 2012, and more recently AT&T has confirmed that 40% of their customers are not part of a subsidy model.
-As pricing models shift but carrier locks persist, the definition of "used" handsets must be adapted to reflect that shift.
+It does not include instances where a carrier has sold a device at full price rather than at a subsidized price and the lawful purchaser of that device subsequently chooses to sell or give it away.65 This is particularly true in the tablet context, where many or most devices are sold at a non-subsidized rate.66 As pricing models shift but carrier locks persist, the definition of "used" devices must be adapted to reflect that shift.

-Importantly, Petitioner's focus on unlocking of used mobile devices, and the proposed definition of "used" above, eliminates any concern about phone traffickers misusing the proposed exemption.
-Traffickers purchase new, typically low cost handsets that are either subsidized or prepaid, then unlock the handsets and sell them in the United States and or other countries without the handset ever being activated on a network or the subsidy being repaid.
+Importantly, Petitioner's focus on unlocking of used mobile devices, and the proposed definition of "used" above, eliminates any concern about device traffickers misusing the proposed exemption.
+Traffickers purchase new, typically low cost handsets or other devices that are either subsidized or prepaid,67 then unlock the devices and sell them in the United States and or other countries without the device ever being activated on a network or the subsidy being repaid.
 Petitioner and its members do not condone this type of activity.
-The definition of "used" proposed here includes the requirement that a phone have been "activated on the wireless network" in order to exclude this sort of arbitrage from the scope of the requested exemption.
-The Register in 2010 concluded that similar limitations "ensure that the designation of this class will not benefit those who . . . purchase new mobile phone handsets at subsidized prices and, without actually using them on the networks of the carriers who market those handsets, resell them for profit."
+The definition of "used" proposed here includes the requirement that a device have been "activated on the wireless network" in order to exclude this sort of arbitrage from the scope of the requested exemption.68 The Register in 2010 concluded that similar limitations "ensure that the designation of this class will not benefit those who . . . purchase new mobile phone handsets at subsidized prices and, without actually using them on the networks of the carriers who market those handsets, resell them for profit."69